cseeger-epages/i-doit-go-tools/README.md

 and adjust these lines by adding your i-doit-url, api-key, username and password to it.
 Also there are some scripts having multiple lines feel free to add a global var with you data and change the NewLogin using these variables.

-After changing your credentials the scripts should work properly and can by compiled using the `make.sh` script
+After changing your credentials the scripts should work properly and can by compiled using the `make.sh` script.
+The script creates a bin folder where all binarys are in.